 Many local bars and coffee shops have an open mic or jam night.
 Attending one of these is one of the best ways to find musicians.
 You can play a tune or just watch if you aren’t comfortable enough to sit in and play.

 Musical Instrument Stores

 Even if you aren’t religious, many churches have a band of musicians for the worship music.
-It might be worth it to visit one day (even after the service has ended) and meet the musicians.
+It might be worth it to visit one day (or even after the service has ended) and try to find musicians and chat with them.
 If you tell them that you’re looking for other musicians, they might suggest a place to go.
 They could even introduce you to someone in the congregation.

 Almost every school has a music teacher.
 If you call or drop-in and introduce yourself, they might recommend you to someone they know (student, colleague or friend).

-Hopefully these suggestions point you in the right direction and help you to find other people.
+Hopefully these suggestions point you in the right direction and help you to find musicians and other people with the dame passion for music that you have.
 Who knows, there could be some great and lasting musical friendships just ahead of you.
 At simpledrummer.com we have a ton of lessons on songs by the greats in every style of music.
 Each lesson comes with practice play-along videos, downloadable notation, a progress tracker and more.

 Get unlimited access to over 150 fully interactive lessons!
 That’s more than 1,200 lesson and play-along videos, a progress tracker, downloadable PDF worksheets and more in each lesson.
 Backed by a no risk 30-day money back guarantee.
 Cancel anytime with no hidden fees.
 Get the most out of your practice time!